 With effect from 27 October 2012, unless specifically exempted or otherwise provided, Buyer's Stamp Duty is payable on an agreement for sale or a conveyance on sale executed for the acquisition of any residential property on or after 27 October 2012.
-Buyer's Stamp Duty is charged at 15% on the stated consideration or the market value of the property (whichever is higher).
+Buyer's Stamp Duty is charged at 15% (applicable to instruments executed between 27 October 2012 and 24 October 2023) or 7.5% (applicable to instruments executed on or after 25 October 2023) on the stated consideration or the market value of the property (whichever is higher).